 Notes Receivable from Former CPI Stockholders.
-Notes receivable of \$14.8 million from stockholders of an entity we acquired in 1998 are reflected as a deduction from capital in excess of par value in the consolidated statements of equity in the accompanying financial statements.
+Notes receivable of \$14.8 million from stockholders of an entity we acquired in 1998 are reflected as a deduction from general partner's equity in the consolidated statements of equity in the accompanying financial statements.
 The notes do not bear interest and become due at the time the underlying shares are sold.

 The Simon Property Group 1998 Stock Incentive Plan, as amended.
-This plan, or the 1998 plan, provides for the grant of equity-based awards in the form of options to purchase shares, stock appreciation rights, restricted stock grants and performance-based unit awards.
+We, along with Simon, have a stock incentive plan, or the 1998 plan, which provides for the grant of awards with respect to the equity of Simon, in the form of options to purchase shares of Simon common stock, or options, stock appreciation rights, or SARs, restricted stock grants and performance-based unit awards, collectively, Awards.
 Options may be granted which are qualified as "incentive stock options" within the meaning of Section 422 of the Internal Revenue Code and options which are not so qualified.
-An aggregate of 16,300,000 shares of common stock have been reserved for issuance under the 1998 plan.
-Additionally, the partnership agreement requires us to purchase units for cash in an amount equal to the fair market value of such shares.
+An aggregate of 16,300,000 shares of Simon common stock have been reserved for issuance under the 1998 plan.
+Additionally, the partnership agreement requires Simon to purchase units for cash in an amount equal to the fair market value of such shares issued on the exercise of options.

 Administration.
-The 1998 plan is administered by the Compensation Committee of our Board of Directors, or the Compensation Committee.
+The 1998 plan is administered by the Compensation Committee of Simon's Board of Directors, or the Compensation Committee.
 The Compensation Committee determines which eligible individuals may participate and the type, extent and terms of the awards to be granted to them.
 In addition, the Compensation Committee interprets the 1998 plan and makes all other determinations deemed advisable for its administration.
 Options granted to employees become exercisable over the period determined by the Compensation Committee.
 The exercise price of an employee option may not be less than the fair market value of the shares on the date of grant.
 Employee options generally vest over a three-year period and expire ten years from the date of grant.

 Awards and Compensation for Eligible Directors.
-Directors who are not also our employees or employees of our affiliates are eligible to receive awards under the 1998 plan.
+Directors of Simon who are not employees of Simon or employees of affiliates of Simon, receive awards under the 1998 plan.
 Each independent director receives an annual cash retainer of \$100,000, and an annual restricted stock award with a grant date value of \$150,000.
-Committee chairs receive annual retainers for the Company's Audit, Compensation, and Nominating and Governance Committees of \$35,000, \$35,000 and \$25,000, respectively.
+Committee chairs receive annual retainers for Simon's Audit, Compensation, and Nominating and Governance Committees of \$35,000, \$35,000 and \$25,000, respectively.
 Directors receive fixed annual retainers for service on the Audit, Compensation and Nominating and Governance Committees, of \$15,000, \$15,000, and \$10,000, respectively.
 The Lead Director receives an annual retainer of \$50,000.
 These retainers are paid 50% in cash and 50% in restricted stock.

 Restricted stock awards vest in full after one year.
 Once vested, the delivery of the shares of restricted stock (including reinvested dividends) is deferred under our Director Deferred Compensation Plan until the director retires, dies or becomes disabled or otherwise no longer serves as a director.
-The directors may vote and are entitled to receive dividends on the underlying shares; however, any dividends on the shares of restricted stock must be reinvested in shares of common stock and held in the Director Deferred Compensation Plan until the shares of restricted stock are delivered to the former director.
+The directors may vote and are entitled to receive dividends on the underlying shares; however, any dividends on the shares of restricted stock must be reinvested in shares of Simon common stock and held in the Director Deferred Compensation Plan until the shares of restricted stock are delivered to the former director.